-Organisations looking to voluntarily offset their emissions are increasingly looking for projects that deliver mitigation outcomes as well as co-benefits.
+are increasingly looking for projects that deliver mitigation outcomes as well as co-benefits.
 Methods that quantify and help report on co-benefits, will provide greater confidence for organisations voluntarily offsetting their emissions.

-- Undertake a national feasibility study for the creation and integration of future environmental markets that deliver emission reductions and co-benefits, building on international standards and best practice. - Recognise and support the standards that will give confidence for investment and drive demand domestically as well as internationally for land sector projects delivering co-benefits. - Develop a domestic framework to link the benefits generated from carbon farming projects to the UN's Sustainable Development Goals (SDG) framework.
+- Undertake a national feasibility study for the creation and integration of future environmental markets that deliver emission reductions and co-benefits, building on international - · Recognise and support the standards that will give confidence for investment and drive demand domestically as well as internationally for land sector projects delivering co-benefits. - Develop a domestic framework to link the benefits generated from carbon farming projects to the UN's Sustainable Development Goals (SDG) framework.